supplefrog/linked-blog-md/publish/MySQL (Admin).md

 ```
 -R - routines (stored procedures & functions)

--E - events
+-E - events - scheduled tasks

---single-transaction - for both backup and R/W by other user, no table lock
+--single-transaction - no table lock, for both backup and R/W by other user

 --no-data - only table structure
 ```